 We currently do not offer customized notification rules to notify on a specific channel; if you do not wish to receive updates on a certain channel we recommend leaving that contact method blank.

-Notification emails contain the most information about an incident:
+Status update emails contain the most information about an incident:

-- Who sent the notification
+- Who sent the status update

 - Incident number and description

 - When the incident was opened